- London, UK

 Ada Lovelace was one of the first women to become involved in the technology of computers.
-Born Augusta Ada Gordon on 10 December 1815 in London, Ada was the daughter of Lord Byron, the famous poet.
+Born Augusta Ada Byron on 10 December 1815 in London, Ada was the daughter of Lord Byron, the famous poet.
 The tempestuous Lord Byron married Annabella Millbanke in 1815, but their marriage was very unhappy, and the two separated just one month after their child, Augusta Ada, was born.

 Her mother, fearful that young Ada had inherited her father’s tempestuous character, had her tutored in mathematics and music in an attempt to counter any tendencies toward becoming a poet.
 In fact, Ada inherited both her father’s intelligence and his psychological imbalance.
 Ada excelled in mathematics, but her education was sometimes interrupted by a mysterious chronic illness, which may have been psychosomatic.
 For instance, a severe “attack” at age 14 left her unable to walk for almost three years.